mthinyane/sc2ro/docs/index.md

 Cyber resilience is the ability to maintain positive functioning and adaptation in the context of adverse cyber incidents, which can be technical, socio-technical, natural, and manmade.

+## Why is this important?
 Cyber resilience has largely been framed from the perspectives of nation-states, governments, and the private sector.
 This framing tends to neglect the cyber resilience role of civil society stakeholders.
 Further, cybersecurity frameworks, as well as resilience management frameworks have focused on building the security and resilience of critical infrastructures, information systems, critical sectors, and for-profit organizations.

 Such a focus makes it difficult to operationalize cyber resilience into relevant instruments and modalities for engagement and participation of civil society stakeholders as active cyber resilience agents.

+## What is the big idea?
 This ontology is part of a project that aims to **enhance the resilience of citizens in smart digital futures**.

+Digital technologies are part and parcel of our daily lives, as individuals, communities, cities, countries, and the global community.
+The provide numerous benefits that improve our overal quality of life.
+However, there are also significant adverse impacts that are cause by and enabled by digital technologies.
+The goal of cyber resilience is for life to continue and for people to thrive despite these significant adverse impacts.

+## How you can get involved?
+You can contribute towards this goal by:

+* refining the concepts in the ontology
+* suggesting and motivating for updates in the structure of the ontology
+* suggestig updates to the definition of the concepts
+* providing robust examples of countermeasures / responses that work for specific cyber threats
+* building tools and applications that make use of the ontology
+* contributing in any other way towards enhancing our overall cyber resilience